JvanKatwijk/dabradio/README.md

 # dabradio [![Build Status](https://travis-ci.org/JvanKatwijk/qt-dab.svg?branch=master)](https://travis-ci.org/JvanKatwijk/dabradio)

 dabradio is a Software for Windows, Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
-It is the  smaller brother of Qt-DAB, the successor of both DAB-rpi and sdr-j-DAB, two former programs by the same author.
+It is the little brother of Qt-DAB, the successor of both DAB-rpi and sdr-j-DAB, two former programs by the same author.

 ------------------------------------------------------------------
 Table of Contents